VINYL WINDOWS

 Free Argon upgrade

-Becuase we feel it’s a manditory upgrade for energy efficient windows, we include a free Argon gas insulation upgrade on the vinyl windows we install.
+Because we feel it’s a mandatory upgrade for energy efficient windows, we include a free Argon gas insulation upgrade on the vinyl windows we install.
 It’s just the right thing to do, so we don’t charge for it.
-If you’re considering upgrades other than Argon, anything related to energy effifiency is typically a wise investment.
+If you’re considering upgrades other than Argon, anything related to energy efficiency is typically a wise investment.

 The one thing we don’t recommend for Valley homes?
 Triple pane windows.
 They’re most effective in cold weather, such as Flagstaff homes, but there is little return on the added investment when it comes to reducing air conditioning bills.
 The impact is very small, and it would take a lifetime to pay for itself.

-Speaking of free upgrades, we also don’t charge for additional warranty coverage.
+Speaking of upgrades, we also include additional warranty coverage at no charge.
 We’re one of very few window replacement companies to offer a free lifetime installation warranty for as long as the original purchaser owns their home.
 We’re that confident we’ve done the job right the first time that we stand behind our work for decades.
 Ask us about it today!

 Even in the desert climate, today’s vinyl windows are durable and attractively priced.
 They’re one of our most popular products at DunRite.
 With today’s modern innovations and additives, homeowner’s can expect to get 25-40 years from the investment, provided they purchase a quality product.
 It’s important to choose vinyl replacement windows that are sturdy with a rigid frame that cannot be flexed.
 It has to be thick enough to withstand the test of time without sagging or warping.